 You can implement microinteractions in a number of ways.
 Whether it triggers an animation, a button changing color, or a small sound, these microinteractions will add a nice touch to your design.

 As these have become more and more popular, users expect them.
 Including them is important, but don’t go overboard.
 Too many will be overwhelming and won’t look as professional.

 Web Development Solutions Can Start With Design

-These are just a few of the most popular web design trends we have seen in 2017.
+These are just a few of the most popular web design trends we have seen.
 Each year brings new trends, so it’s important to stay on top of them.